 St. Lawrence Market Precinct Advisory Committee

-The St. Lawrence Market Precinct is a public asset managed by the City of Toronto which celebrates food, history, community, and vendors and strives to be the best public market in the world.
-The Precinct consists primarily of 3 core buildings and public use spaces in the heart of the City.
+The St. Lawrence Market District is a public asset managed by the City of Toronto which celebrates food, history, community, and vendors and strives to be the best public market in the world.
+The District consists primarily of 3 core buildings and public use spaces in the heart of the City.

 Committee responsibilities

 The St. Lawrence Market Precinct Advisory Committee's responsibility is to demonstrate public support and be an advocate for the Market Precinct.
-The Committee will provide recommendations for specific causes and policies to the Director of Real Estate Services through the Manager of the St. Lawrence Market Complex on the mandate, strategic direction, growth, planning, budgeting, and operations of the Market Precinct.
+The Committee will provide recommendations for specific causes and policies to the Director of Property Management through the Manager of the St. Lawrence Market Complex on the mandate, strategic direction, growth, planning, budgeting, and operations of the Market District.

 Advisory committee composition

-The St. Lawrence Market Precinct Advisory Committee shall be comprised of 13 members including:
+The St. Lawrence Market Precinct Advisory Committee is comprised of 12 members including:

-There are no positions available at this time.
-If you have questions about this committee or other ways to get involved with St. Lawrence Market, you may contact Daniel Picheca at Daniel.Picheca@toronto.ca.
+There is 1 position available at this time.
+If you have questions about this committee or other ways to get involved with St. Lawrence Market, you may contact Daniel Picheca at Daniel.Picheca@toronto.ca..

 Chair and vice-Chair